Are drivers for Amazon, Lyft or Uber today's version of factory workers?

 "Previously, you met your spouse or some of your best friends around the water cooler or in the lunchroom at the office," they write.
 "Now you are bowling alone, and need the kind of personality that can chat up a few customers and make connections or feel even more isolated than the old cogs of the industrial age."

-Because Uber and Lyft are privately held companies, they aren't obligated to say exactly how many freelancers drive for them, and it's diffficult to determine using external sources.
+Because Uber and Lyft are privately held companies, they aren't obligated to say how many drivers they have, and it's diffficult to determine using external sources.

 But co-founder Garrett Camp recently acknowledged the size of the company's worldwide fleet by saying it collectively gives "2 million drivers flexible work options."
 At least half those drivers are believed to be in the U.S., according to The Rideshare Guy industry blog.